ceph/ceph/doc/install/hardware-recommendations.rst

 (e.g., quad core or better CPUs).
 Ceph OSDs run the RADOS service, calculate data placement with CRUSH, replicate data, and maintain their own copy of the cluster map.
-Therefore, OSDs should have a reasonable amount of processing power (e.g., dual-core processors).
+Therefore, OSDs should have a reasonable amount of processing power (e.g., dual core processors).
 Monitors simply maintain a master copy of the cluster map, so they are not CPU intensive.
 You must also consider whether the host machine will run CPU-intensive processes in addition to Ceph daemons.
 For example, if your hosts will run computing VMs (e.g., OpenStack Nova), you will